DmitrySoshnikov/regexp-tree/README.md

 ### Using interpreter API

+> NOTE: you can read more about implementation details of the interpreter in [this series of articles](https://medium.com/@DmitrySoshnikov/building-a-regexp-machine-part-1-regular-grammars-d4986b585d7e).

 In addition to executing regular expressions using JavaScript built-in RegExp engine, RegExp Tree also implements own [interpreter](https://github.com/DmitrySoshnikov/regexp-tree/tree/master/src/interpreter/finite-automaton) based on classic NFA/DFA finite automaton engine.

 Currently it aims educational purposes -- to trace the regexp matching process, transitioning in NFA/DFA states.
 It also allows building state transitioning table, which can be used for custom implementation.
 In API the module is exposed as `fa` (finite-automaton) object.